-If you’re a full time metalhead, there’s a good chance you know at least a little about the many subgenres, but if you’re just getting into this style of music, you might be surprised to learn that there at least 25 recognized varieties of metal.
+If you’re a full-time metalhead, there’s a good chance you know at least a little about the many sub-genres.
+But if you’re just getting into this style of music, you might be surprised to learn there at least 25 recognized varieties of metal.

-From speed and thrash, to alt and nu metal, you may or may not be aware that the majority of metal styles are best played with highly specialized guitars, but it might surprise you to learn that the best guitars for one particular subgenre, the subgenre we’re covering today, are a lot less out there than you’d think.
+From speed and thrash to alt and nu metal, you may not be aware the majority of metal styles are best played with highly specialized guitars.
+It might surprise you to learn that the best guitars for one particular subgenre, the subgenre we’re covering today, there are a lot fewer options than you’d think.
 We’re talking about the best guitars for doom metal.

-The most famous doom metal band also happen to be widely acknowledged as the inventors of the style – Black Sabbath.
+The most famous doom metal band also happens to be widely acknowledged as the inventors of the style – Black Sabbath.
 Their sound was heavily inspired by blues rock, but they wanted to go a step further.
-So, they tuned down their instruments and intentionally muddied up their sound, and as we know, their guitar sound largely came from Tony Iommi’s Gibson SG – which happens to be one of the most popular guitars on the market today.
+So they tuned down their instruments and intentionally muddied up their sound.
+As we know, their guitar sound largely came from Tony Iommi’s Gibson SG – which happens to be one of the most popular guitars on the market today.

 Today’s doom metal tends to push the boundaries of what’s possible in metal.
-It trades in hyper tight rhythm sections and ultra modern guitar tones for large, slow and ominous sound textures.
-So, if you’re thinking of getting involved in this style of music, or you’re just looking for some advice on your next guitar upgrade, you’re in the right place.
+It trades hyper-tight rhythm sections and ultra-modern guitar tones for large, slow and ominous sound textures.
+So if you’re thinking of getting involved in this style of music, or you’re just looking for some advice on your next guitar upgrade, you’re in the right place.
 In this KillerGuitarRigs Review, we’ll be looking at the best guitars for doom metal.
-In each of the reviews in this roundup we focused on tones, playability, and of course, looks.
+In each of the reviews in this roundup, we focused on tones, playability, and of course, looks.

 Keep on reading to learn more!